-“commission”, in relation to a gas installation, means connect the installation so that it is available for use;
+commission, in relation to a gas installation, means connect the installation so that it is available for use;

-“notice of defects” means a notice of defects under regulation 29.
+notice of defects means a notice of defects under regulation 29.

 18. Performance of gasfitting work

 (1) A gas fitter who does gasfitting work on a gas installation must ensure that the work is done in a safe manner.